 Stress-Free Machining with PECM

 Conventional machining processes – and several more high-tech methods – can apply stress on the part, creating microcracks, geometric or thermal distortion, and can even change the composition of the material itself.
-These processes also put stress on the tool, which increases machining time, increases cost, and decreases repeatability of the part.
+These processes also put stress on the tool, which increases machining time, increases cost, and decreases repeatability of the part-- crucial when machining advanced materials.

 Pulsed electrochemical machining (PECM), however, is a non-contact, non-thermal method that introduces no wear to the tool.